joinpursuit/8-0-technical-curriculum/01-fundamentals/git/lesson-notes/readme.md

 - It's time to make your first commit!
 What is a commit?

 - To make a commit you'll use the following command.
-The `-m` is what is called a "flag", which adds some additional information to the command.
+The `-m` is a flag for the `git commit` command and represents the message that will be associated with this commit.

   Run the command below exactly.